- Home

 Before making an important decision, it can be helpful to consider it from all angles – including looking at which other areas of your life might be affected by your decision.

-This can mean taking a closer look at how a choice will affect your living situation, your finances, your daily routine, your job, or your relationships with others.
+This can mean taking a closer look at how a choice will affect your living situation, your finances, your daily routine, your job, or your relationship with others.
 Only you will know exactly how each path might affect each area of your life, and whether this will sway you towards or away from it.

-However, if you feel excited by the idea of taking a path that you believe will generally make you really happy (even though there are some practical considerations that might work against you) then, before dismissing that path altogether, it’s a good idea to sit down and carefully consider whether there are any ways you can work around or through these obstacles.
+However, if you feel excited by the idea of taking a path that you believe will generally make you really happy (even though some practical considerations might work against you) then, before dismissing that path altogether, it’s a good idea to sit down and carefully consider whether there are any ways you can work around or through these obstacles.

 7. Is this decision truly significant?